Mustafa Barghouti: Palestinian National Initiative

-In June 2002, Barghouti co-founded the Palestinian National Initiative (PNI), and is currently its Secretary-General.
+In June 2002, Barghouti, Haidar Abdel-Shafi, Ibrahim Dakkak and Edward Said established the Palestinian National Initiative (PNI), al-Mubadara al-Wataniyya al-Filistiniyya, an attempt to build a reformist, inclusive alternative to both the established Palestine Liberation Organization and to Islamic militant groups such as Hamas.
+Barghouti currently serves as the PNI's general secretary.

 Barghouti has explained that the PNI's "origins lie in the uprising of September 2000."
 When the Second Intifada broke out, "we were in the streets arguing that this was the Independence Intifada—whereas Hamas called it the Al-Aqsa Intifada."
 The leaders of the PPP, he charged, "didn't understand the importance of this distinction, this affirmation of secularity."
 Accordingly, Barghouti decided that the time was ripe "to found an alternative democratic opposition without the Party," and to that end he "got in touch with Abd al-Shafi, Ibrahim Dakkak and Edward Said, who became a very close friend during his last years."
 Barghouti's goal was to bring about "a renaissance of the Palestinian movement, on a footing that the outside world could understand."
 The PNI's manifesto, issued in October 2000, presented "a secular programme for a non-violent, non-militarized Intifada, signed by 10,000 supporters."
 The organization, however, was not officially established until June 2002, "at the time of the Israeli re-invasion."
-When its founding was announced, "Five hundred major figures joined us immediately" and "Arafat offered me a ministerial post in his government.
-He put pressure on the PPP, which in turn pressured me to accept.
-So in April 2003, I resigned from the Party."